-A DUI lawyer in Chatham, IL is an attorney who defends people charged with driving under the influence of alcohol, drugs, or a combination of substances.
-If you or someone you care about has been arrested for DUI in Chatham, IL, immediate action is critical.
+A DUI lawyer in Chatham, IL represents people accused of driving under the influence of alcohol, drugs, or a combination of both.
+If you or your loved one were recently arrested for DUI in Chatham, IL, you need to take fast, decisive steps.
 The penalties for a DUI in Illinois are severe — they can threaten your freedom, your ability to drive, and your long-term future.

 Combs Waterkotte’s Chatham, IL criminal defense lawyers can step in immediately to protect you and begin building your defense.
-Contact us at (314) 900-HELP or fill out our online contact form for a free, confidential case review.
+Reach out to us at (314) 900-HELP or submit our contact form now for a free and confidential case review.

 What You’ll Learn on This Page